meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 #### 2.3.
 Literature Review

 You will be required to write a summative literature review that draws in at least two course readings plus three additional outside readings that encompass one of the major issues we discuss in class regarding the ethical basis of concerns associated with the rapidly expanding roles technology continues to play in our lives.
-Additional articles can be accessed on our course site under the “Further Readings” forum, or you can do a relevant literature search on your own.
+Additional articles can be accessed on our course site under the "Further Readings" forum, or you can do a relevant literature search on your own.
 This analysis and critique should encompass a substantive literature review conveying critical reflection on the issue(s) presented.
 I am willing to consider a deeper, more thorough examination of a topic covered in either the pop culture review or the research report.

 Potential issues include: pervasiveness of technology, technological dependence, privacy, autonomy, security of data, democracy online, freedom of expression online, technological euphoria, digital citizenship, technology integration in education, cultural relativity, communicative freedom, digital plagiarism, intellectual property rights, globalization, etc.  Your paper should be **5-6 pages long (no longer)** and written **in APA format, double-spaced, 12-point Times New Roman font, with standard 1-inch margins)**.
 Please include a title and reference/works cited page—but these do not count in your 5-6 pages.
 In-text citations and a formal reference list in APA format are an important part of your papers.
 Alternate projects (i.e., videos) are not a possible medium here.
 However, embedded graphics used to clarify an issue, or to reduce complexity in difficult-to-understand topics, are acceptable and encouraged.